10 Best Wool Comforters

 Do you Need a Duvet Cover for a Wool Duvet Insert?

 If you want to make sure that your wool duvet insert lasts, you do need a duvet cover.
 It provides protection and can add to the comfort level of your comforter.
 For example, an organic duvet cover is soft and also helps regulate temperature.
-Extend the life of your comforter with a washable, organic duvet cover.
+Extend the life of your comforter with a washable, organic cotton or hemp duvet cover.

 What is Wool GSM?